nkalakuntla/STMS/README.md

 # STMS
-A simplified version of ITSM
+A simplified version of ITSM.
+Working on a simplified solution for small business.